Low Dose Naltrexone

 • Hepatic Cancer

-What It Does
+What Does It Do?

 Low dose Naltrexone attaches to opioid receptors in the brain and in all types of immune cells, which temporarily blocks endorphins from attaching to them.
 This signals your body to increase endorphin production.
 The increased endorphin production helps orchestrate the activity of stem cells, macrophages, natural killer cells, T and B cells, and other immune cells.
-It also prevents immune system over-activity, which is the crux of autoimmune disorders and blunts the release of inflammatory and neurotoxic chemicals in the brain.
+It also prevents immune system over-activity, which is the crux of autoimmune disorders, and blunts the release of inflammatory and neurotoxic chemicals in the brain.

 How to Obtain It